manduca-a/web_crawler/README.md

 <be>

-PhantomCrawler allows users to simulate website interactions through different proxy IP addresses.
-It leverages Python, requests, and BeautifulSoup to offer a simple and effective way to test website behaviour under varied proxy configurations.
+PhantomCrawler is a security testing and research tool that simulates website interactions from different proxy IP addresses to analyze how websites behave under varied network and geolocation conditions.

 **Features:**
 - Utilizes a list of proxy IP addresses from a specified file.